SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Office staff participate in Aviation SMS

-Building from the bottom up is a serious aviation safety management commitment to recognizing that hazard identification and subsequent mitigation activities starts with front-line employees.
+Building from the bottom up is a serious aviation safety management commitment to recognizing that hazard identification and subsequent mitigation activities start with front-line employees.
 By "recognizing," we mean building communication structures that build confidence through:

 The last bullet point, safety responsibility, is an aspect of safety culture that often goes unaddressed, or unnoticed.
 One of the primary problems we have seen in most aviation SMS is that organizations who kill a sense of safety responsibility in front-line employees struggle with: